 4 hours lecture (GR or P/NP).
 Recommended preparation: HUMAN 21 or an introduction to Film Studies course.
 Also offered as HUMAN 52.
 Not open for credit to students who have completed or are currently enrolled in HUMAN 52.
-Acceptable for credit: UC/CSU

 Analysis of women in cinema and of feminist and queer film criticism: Feminist film theory, criticism, and history; women as readers of film; women's independent film; women's often conflicted relationship with film representations; and the role of sexuality and gender in film viewing and representation.